saltstack/salt/doc/ref/cli/salt-call.rst

     If an outputter is used that does not support the data passed into it, then Salt will fall back on the pprint outputter and display the return data using the python pprint library.

+.. option:: --out-indent OUTPUT_INDENT, --output-indent OUTPUT_INDENT

+    Print the output indented by the provided value in spaces.
+Negative values disables indentation.
+Only applicable in outputters that support indentation.

 .. option:: --no-color